Research Assistant Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Research Assistant roles?

 UF sponsors a range of visa types for Research Assistants depending on your background and the role.
 F-1 OPT and CPT are common for current students working in affiliated labs.
-J-1 research scholar status is frequently used for postdoctoral or visiting researcher arrangements.
+J-1 visa research scholar status is frequently used for postdoctoral or visiting researcher arrangements.
 H-1B covers longer-term employment, and UF also supports EB-2 and EB-3 immigrant visa pathways for researchers moving toward permanent residency.
-TN is available for Canadian and Mexican nationals in qualifying research disciplines.
+TN visa is available for Canadian and Mexican nationals in qualifying research disciplines.

 What qualifications does University of Florida expect for Research Assistant positions?